 Films on You Tube, see Charles Dowding channel and videos embedded under banner Videos, on sowing, planting, salads, hotbeds and dig/no dig experiments.
 NEW FILM on Harvesting posted in October 2014 - its in 3 sections, starting with winter vegetables, then salads, then autumn vegetables - use the chapter markers at top to navigate.

 Coming Up has information on talks and other courses I am giving.

 This Month has tips for keeping up to date with harvesting, clearing and composting, and the latest from my garden at Homeacres.

-Dig/No dig 2013 has record of harvests last year, totals were 81.82kg dug, 83.24kg undug.
-Also photos of preparation for 2014: one bed dug & compost dug in, the other surface-composted, with photos of growth up to mid August and a table of harvests to the same date - both beds have given over 56kg already and results are closely matched.
+Dig/No dig 2013 has record of harvests in 2013, totals were 81.82kg dug, 83.24kg undug, and updates on progress for 2014.
+One bed is dug and the compost dug in, the other bed is surface-composted.
+There are photos of growth up to early October and a table of harvests to October 9th - both beds have given 73kg already and results are closely matched.

 An interview for localeyez http://localeyez.co.uk/

 Charles is appointed patron of Carymoor Environmental Centre www.carymoor.org.uk